-1.2 Role of the benchmark administrator
+1.2 Role of the Benchmark Administrator

-The benchmark administrator will be responsible for all aspects of Term CORRA, including ensuring that the benchmark aligns with the IOSCO Principles for Financial Benchmarks, as well as any applicable Canadian regulation.
-It is expected that Term CORRA and its administrator will be subject to Canadian benchmark regulation under Multilateral Instrument 25-102 Designated Benchmarks and Benchmark Administrators (MI 25-102) and Ontario Securities Commission Rule 25-501 (Commodity Futures Act) Designated Benchmarks and Benchmark Administrators (OSC Rule 25-501).3 Under MI 25-102, the benchmark administrator is responsible to assess the reliability and accuracy of CARR's recommended methodology for Term CORRA.
-Once the benchmark is launched, the benchmark administrator will be responsible for maintaining and updating the methodology as required under MI 25-102 to ensure it remains robust.
-Governance of changes to the methodology will rest with the benchmark administrator and the benchmark's independent oversight committee, which will oversee any changes to the methodology including requests to consult on significant changes to the benchmark.
-In line with MI 25-102, significant changes to the methodology will require a public notice be posted, benchmark users and other members of the public be provided a means to comment on the proposed change, and a summary of the comments and a response to those comments be published.
-It is recommended that the benchmark administrator would not apply any expert judgement in calculating the rate: it would initially be based solely on CORRA futures data from the TMX and could eventually include other transactional data.
-Under MI 25-102, an explanation of all of the elements of the Term CORRA methodology must be disclosed and published by the benchmark administrator.
+CBAS is responsible for all aspects of Term CORRA, including ensuring that the benchmark aligns with the IOSCO Principles for Financial Benchmarks, as well as any applicable Canadian regulation.
+It is expected that Term CORRA and CBAS will be subject to Canadian benchmark regulation under Multilateral Instrument 25-102 Designated Benchmarks and Benchmark Administrators (MI 25-102) and Ontario Securities Commission Rule 25-501 (Commodity Futures Act) Designated Benchmarks and Benchmark Administrators (OSC Rule 25-501).3 Under MI 25-102, the benchmark administrator is responsible to assess the reliability and accuracy of CARR's recommended methodology for Term CORRA.

+CBAS is responsible for maintaining and updating the methodology as required under MI 25-102 to ensure it remains robust.
+Governance of changes to the methodology rest with CBAS and its independent oversight committee, which will oversee any changes to the methodology including requests to consult on significant changes to the benchmark.
+In line with MI 25-102, significant changes to the methodology will require a public notice to be posted, that benchmark users and other members of the public be provided an opportunity to comment on the proposed change, and that a summary of the comments and a response to those comments be published.